|

 Tampa Bay area.
 John, his eldest son, is a computer and electrical

-engineer working in Orlando.
+working in Orlando.

 NOTE: The ideas expressed on

-this website are the views of the Foundation or Michael Knox, and do not
+this website are the views of the Foundation or Michael Knox and do not

 represent the views of any university.